 My own personal belief is that The Crone was created as an attempt to summon the spirit of a local witch for purposes unknown.
 The location of its discovery, coupled with the specifics of the carving’s creation leads me to believe that someone was aiming to commune with – and contain – a particular spirit.
 Dana, on the other hand, believes that the figure was created as a sort of protection object used to ward a sacred ritual area.
 Some good that did.

-Our good friend, psychic Chip Coffey, isn’t sure why it was carved, only that the Babylonian spirit “Marduk”, a powerful entity with fifty names, is attached to it.
+Yet another psychic isn’t sure why it was carved, only that the Babylonian spirit “Marduk”, a powerful entity with fifty names, is attached to it.
 Interesting to note is that Marduk is often associated with water.

 Thermal camera image of a crowd investigating The Crone at Missouri State Penitentiary

 I’ve reached out to Danny several times in the last five months, to no avail.
 It doesn’t help that he used a throw-away social media account to seek help, and it seems that he’s completely abandoned it, and by proxy, abandoned any solid connection to the place the carving was discovered.

-We’ve been able to narrow the potential discovery point to a 500+ acre piece of land in the Catskill mountains, and have already formulated a plan to seek out the cave ourselves later this year.
+We’ve been able to narrow the potential discovery point to a 500+ acre piece of land in the Catskills mountains, and have already formulated a plan to seek out the cave ourselves later this year.
 The specific plot of land already has connections to early witchcraft trials in the Northeast, which may provide some missing pieces to the puzzle.

 Last month, while under a monitored, 24/7 live video feed, The Crone was observed by as many as a hundred viewers at a time.
 Electromagnetic fluctuations, light anomalies, and feelings of general unease were reported by observers, but the most frightening reports came from viewers who experienced strange activity manifesting in their own homes as they logged into the video feed.
 Power outages, electronic equipment failures, and burning eyes all seemed to announce the arrival of the familiar earthy, pond-like scent, and in one case, a visit from The Crone herself.